rickellis/Arch-Linux-Install-Guide/README.md

     nano /boot/loader/entries/arch.conf

-Arrow over to the UUID corresponding to your root partition and shift/arrow to highlight it.
+Arrow over to the UUID and shift/arrow to highlight it.
 Use Ctl+K to cut the line.
 It will remain in the clipboard for use next.

 Now delete everything in that file and add the following info.
 Make sure to replace __YOUR-UUID__ with the ID gathered previously (which you can paste from your clipboard using Ctrl+U).